Definition Guide for skin and hair care terms. A to Z Glossary of hair & skin ingredients with effective results. Updated regularly.

 - Lactic acid

 - Lactic acid exfoliates and brightens skin.
-It is gentler than glycolic acid.
+It is an organic aHA gentler than glycolic acid.
 Lactic acid holds moisture while increasing firmness and skin thickness.

 - Lanolin is a natural oil from sheep’s wool.
 It is easily absorbed and protects and soothes skin.
 Commonly used in lip balms and moisturizers.

 - Lavender Oil softens and conditions the hair and skin.
 Lavender’s anti-microbial and anti-bacterial properties keep skin and the scalp healthy.
 It has soothing properties to calm any scalp imbalances such as inflammation or dry skin flaking.
 This is beneficial to remove dry skin patches where DHT might accumulate.
 The linalyl acetate in lavender enhances cell growth in skin and hair.
 Some lab studies show promise in lavender inducing faster hair growth.